-To become a NC Certified Paralegal you must fulfill the educational requirements of Subchapter G, Certification of Paralegals, .0119(a) of the Plan for Paralegal Certification and successfully pass an examination:
+To become a NC Certified Paralegal you must fulfill the educational requirements of Subchapter G, Certification of Paralegals, Rule .0119(a) of the Plan for Paralegal Certification and successfully pass the certificationexamination:

-To be eligible to sit for the exam, an applicant must satisfy the following criteria:
+To qualify to sit for the certification examination, an applicant must satisfy the following criteria:

 1. Be a legal resident of the United States.

 2. Education.
 The applicant must have earned one of the following:

 (a) an associate's, bachelor's, or master's degree from a qualified paralegal studies program;